 Part 1: Brief reviews based on my experience of running one or more residential visits with primary age children at the following centres.

-Broadleas (now known as Dartmoor Activity Centre) Haytor – Owned by a trust with links to the Boys Brigade: Set in its own ground (5 acres) it is easily accessible near Haytor.
+Broadleas (now known as Dartmoor Activity Centre) Haytor – Originally owned by a trust with links to the Boys Brigade, now independently managed: Set in its own ground (5 acres) it is easily accessible near Haytor.
 Camping (over 100) and Indoor options (a class).
-Fairly basic self catering accomodation but the setting, the grounds and the ‘Turner Hall’ (a good all weather large room for indoor games etc). are what make it a favourite with me at least.
+Fairly basic self catering accommodation but the setting, the grounds and the ‘Turner Hall’ (a good all weather large room for indoor games etc).

 Dartmoor Youth Hostel (YHA – Bellever) Great situation in the heart of Dartmoor on the edge of Bellever Forest.
 Only real options for groups are half board or full board – deals can be had out of season in discussion with the warden.
 Bedroom / dormitory accommodation is very good.
 Downstairs accommodation is ‘cosy’ with small sitting room small spartan games room and drafty barn if available!
 Garden also available for Centre based activities.
 A class of 30 with staff is possible but almost to capacity.